 STAT Response: The California model is most sensitive to removal of 1) sources of age data with the largest sample sizes, CPFV 1980-1984 and Schmidt 2010-2011, and 2) large portions of the CPFV length compositions.
 Without both the CPFV and Schmidt ages, the model often hits the upper bound of ln(R0).
 Removal of the Karpov et al. (1995) CPFV length composition data reduces recruitment variability in the early part of the time series, but has minimal effect on the scale or current status of the stock.
 The Schmidt conditional age at length data appear to inform the large 2008-2009 recruitment deviations, relative to 2013, while a strong 2007 recruitment is supported by other data.
+When the Schmidt data were removed, the assessment estimated a continuing decline in abundance rather a strong recovery in recent years.
 Although unfished biomass was relatively stable, stock status in 2017 was sensitive to four data sources:

-- a) Schmidt age and length data. - b) MRFSS private boat length compositions.
+- a) Schmidt age and length data.

+- b) MRFSS private boat length compositions.

-- c) MRFSS CPFV index. - d) 1988-1998 onboard CPFV observer index.
+- c) MRFSS CPFV index.

+- d) 1988-1998 onboard CPFV observer index.